 European economy stumbles as confidence drops to four-year low

-[MADRID] The outlook for the euro-area economy has taken another hit, with confidence in industry dropping to its lowest in six years in a sign that the impact of uncertainty from trade tensions and Brexit is getting worse.
+THE outlook for the euro-area economy has taken another hit, with confidence in industry dropping to its lowest in four years in a sign that the impact of uncertainty from trade tensions and Brexit is getting worse.

+Industry managers are growing more worried about demand from customers and have downgraded the outlook for employment.

 The European Commission, which publishes the monthly sentiment report, said industry managers were "markedly more pessimistic" on all fronts, including production expectations, the current level of overall order books and the stocks of finished products.